 - The student will correctly identify the benefits of a healthy and active lifestyle. - The student will appraise different methodologies of positive behavioral changes as it relates to health and physical education. - The student will apply basic principles of health and wellness to develop an informed, personal approach to mental and physical health.

-HLTH 1Health and Life Style Choices3 units54 lecture hours
+HLTH 1 Health and Life Style Choices

 Issues include wellness, functioning optimally, and promoting healthy behavior changes.
 Topics explore diet, exercise, stress, CVD, cancer, substance abuse, sexually transmitted disease, mental health, aging and analysis of available health information.
 (L)